Kim Wall Murder Case Ends With Peter Madsen Convicted, Sentenced To Life In Prison

 — The New York Times (@nytimes) April 25, 2018

-In all, Madsen was found guilty on all three charges: which were the indecent handling of a corpse, premeditated murder, and “sexual relations other than intercourse of a particularly dangerous nature.”
+In all, Madsen was found guilty on all three charges, which were the indecent handling of a corpse, premeditated murder, and “sexual relations other than intercourse of a particularly dangerous nature.”
 He is sentenced to life in prison.
 When administering the guilty verdict to Madsen, Judge Anette Burke described the heinous crime as “a cynical and planned sexual murder of a severe brutal nature against a random woman,” reports CNN.

-Following the guilty verdict, Madsen has already taken the steps to appeal the verdict to Denmark’s High Court.
+Following the guilty verdict, Madsen took the necessary steps to appeal the verdict to Denmark’s High Court.